IBM/ansible-kubernetes-ha-cluster/README.md

 ```
 ansible -m ping all -i inventory/mycluster
 ```
+# Install a highly available kubernetes using kubeadm

 You can now run k8s-all playbook to get your cluster setup.
 You can also run the different playbooks separately for different purposes (setting up docker, etcd, keepalived, kubeadm ...).